navid-ahrary/MT7630E/README.md

 # Installation  RHEL/CENTOS  (tested on Fedora28)
-for other dists contact me to help ahrary.navid@gmail.com
+for other dists contact me to help you via ahrary.navid@gmail.com

 **You need kernel headers to build the driver**